Azure/Azure-Network-Security/Azure Network Security - Workshop/Azure DDoS Protection.md

 **You've reached the end of this scenario**

 ⬅️ [Go to the top](#scenarios)

-Click [back](#modules) to return to the list of modules and select a new one.
-You can also click the bottom right arrow to move ahead to the next page, Use Azure Diagnostic logs and Metrics to analyze Azure DDoS Protection mitigations.

 ## Use Azure Diagnostic logs and Metrics to analyze Azure DDoS Protection mitigations